AlbertoKarakoutev/AWMS/wiki.md

 			- Task _createTask(String receiverNationalID, Day date, String taskBody, String taskTitle)_
 			Creates a bew _Task_ objects and returns it

+			- boolean _isLeaveDay(Employee employee, Day day)_
+			Checks if a day is marked as a paid/unpaid leave day for en employee

+			- boolean _applyIrregularSchedule(String department, int level)_
+			Loads all employees from the specified accessLevel.
+Parses the _departments.json_ configuration file and finds the current department.
+Applies the second scheduling algorithm to that department, if it is specified in the file.

 			- boolean _applyRegularSchedule(String department, int level)_
 			Loads all employees from the specified accessLevel.
 Parses the _departments.json_ configuration file and finds the current department.
 Applies the first scheduling algorithm to that department, if it is specified in the file.